b-jesch/script.loungeripper/README.md

 ## Pre-Requisites ##

-By default, Longe Ripper utilizes MakeMKV <http://www.makemkv.com/> and HandBrake <https://handbrake.fr/> to do the actual ripping and encoding of DVDs and BluRays, so these must be installed prior to it working.
+By default, Longe Ripper utilizes MakeMKV <http://www.makemkv.com/>, HandBrake
+<https://handbrake.fr/> and mkisofs to do the actual ripping, encoding and imaging of DVDs
+and BluRays, so these must be installed prior to it working.

 ## MakeMKV ##